Read transcripts of debates in both Houses

 The Joint Committee on the National Security Strategy (JCNSS) was first established in the last Parliament, and was reappointed in December 2010.
 It brings together 22 members of both the House of Commons and the House of Lords (including the chairs of the relevant Commons departmental select committees) to consider the National Security Strategy.

 As part of its remit the JCNSS scrutinizes the structures for Government decision-making on National Security, particularly the role of the National Security Council and the National Security Adviser.
 The Committee began by taking evidence from current and former Ministers and the current and former National Security Advisers.
-It has just concluded a series of evidence sessions from people outside government on national security and the EU; the nature of the UK's alliance with the United States; and energy security.
+Last year it held a series of evidence sessions from people outside government on national security and the EU; the nature of the UK's alliance with the United States; and energy security.
+In January 2014 it took evidence from the Prime Minister.

-The Committee has so far published three reports The First review of the National Security Strategy 2010, and a short report Planning for the next National Security Strategy: comments on the Government response to the Committee's First Report of Session 2010-12, accompanying the Government response to the first report.
-Its most recent report is The work of the Joint Committee on the National Security Strategy in 2012.
+The Committee has so far published four reports.
+In 2012 it published The First review of the National Security Strategy 2010, and a short report Planning for the next National Security Strategy: comments on the Government response to the Committee's First Report of Session 2010-12, accompanying the Government response to the first report.
+It published a report on The work of the Joint Committee on the National Security Strategy in 2012, in 2013 and most recently a report on The work of the Joint Committee on the National Security Strategy in 2013-14.